micmejia/bible-dump/NKJV/James/Jas 1.md

 But he who looks into the perfect law of liberty and continues _in it,_ and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.

 ###### 26
-If anyone [^e]among you thinks he is religious, and does not bridle his tongue but deceives his own heart, this one's religion _is_ useless.
+If anyone among you thinks he is religious, and does not bridle his tongue but deceives his own heart, this one's religion _is_ useless.

 ###### 27
 Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, _and_ to keep oneself unspotted from the world.